TomHarrop/asw-gbs-genome-paper/md/results.md

 The level of heterozygosity we measured across populations also suggests that incursions were large and/or repeated.
 To test these different possibilities, we simulated site frequency spectra (SFS) under 10 different models of demographic history and compared them to the observed SFS.
 Our models covered single and multiple introductions, with either moderate or strong reduction in effective population size during introduction, and multiple introductions from different source populations (Figure 3A).
-The models that best matched the observed SFS had the North and South populations separated before bottlenecks, and support for these models was better when migration between populations was included.
+The models that best matched the observed SFS had the North and South populations separated before bottlenecks (Figure 3A, models *ii*, *iii* and *v*), and support for these models was better when migration between populations was included.
 The model with the lowest mean delta likelihood supports separate routes of entry into New Zealand, with a bottleneck in each population prior to entry and migration between the North and South populations (Figure 3B).

 ![